Monsal Trail walk

 Highlights include crossing 2 viaducts, Millers Dale and Headstone.
 Millers Dale actually has 2 viaducts, 1 you cross, and 1 adjacent to it that remains closed.
 At Headstone viaduct, do follow the side path to Monsal Head a little way to get a good view of the viaduct - viaducts are more impressive when viewed from afar!

-The tunnels are all lit, it sometimes 'rains' inside them, but not enough to need a raincoat.
+The tunnels are all lit, it sometimes 'rains' a little inside them, but not enough to need a raincoat.

 While the viaducts and tunnels remain, sadly, much of the industrial heritage has been lost - signals, track, signs, and station buildings.